Posted: June 3, 2022

-Reverse culture shock is most common in frequent travellers or those who’ve been abroad for a long period of time.
+Reverse culture shock is most commonly experienced by frequent travellers or those who’ve been abroad for a long period of time.

-After being surrounded by the culture of a destination abroad, and settling into your day-to-day travel activities it can be a jarring experience trying to get in sync with your regular routine once you get home.
-This may bring about feelings of uneasiness and alienation – which are some of the symptoms of reverse culture shock.
+After being surrounded by the culture of a destination abroad and settling into your day-to-day travel activities, it can be a jarring experience to get back in sync with your regular routine once you get home.
+This may bring about feelings of uneasiness and alienation – some of the symptoms of reverse culture shock.

 It can be similar to the culture shock people experience when travelling to other countries, but it can also be much more challenging.
-This is because it’s an experience that can make your surroundings back home – which previously felt familiar – seem quite different.
+This experience can make your surroundings back home – which previously felt familiar – seem quite different.

-You may not experience any tell-tale signs in the first few days of being home, because the “high” associated with seeing family and friends – and taking in the sights and sounds of home – can sometimes delay the onset.
+You may not experience any tell-tale signs in the first few days of being home because the excitement associated with seeing family and friends – and taking in the sights and sounds of home – can sometimes delay the onset.

 But eventually, you may begin to suspect that reverse culture shock is creeping up on you.

 It could start when you’re trying to tell your family and friends about your travel experience, but find that they’re not really getting how it made you feel.
-Maybe it’s a trip to the supermarket where you’re reminded of your favourite foods abroad, and how you probably wouldn’t find the proper version in the food stores at home.
+Maybe it’s feeling disappointed after a trip to the supermarket where you’re reminded of your favourite foods abroad, and how you probably wouldn’t find the proper version in your local food stores.

-It’s important to know that many people experience reverse culture shock, and that there are ways to ease back into “normal” life and take the edge off of your reverse culture shock experience.
+It’s important to know that many people experience reverse culture shock, and that there are ways to ease back into everyday life and take the edge off of your reverse culture shock experience.

 These types of opportunities make it easy to feel good about the time you spent abroad, and how you contributed to a positive global impact.
-It can also help you gain a new perspective that may give you a more positive view once you’re home.
+It can also help you gain a new perspective that may give you a more positive view of your place in the world once you’re home.

-After your travels, continuing to work on your personal and professional development can keep you focused and take your mind off of the challenges of being home.
+After your travels, continuing to work on your personal and professional development can keep you focused and take your mind off of the challenges of reverse culture shock.

 Don’t get caught up in the feeling that you can’t share your travel experience with your friends and family.